 Okay that’s all well and good, but I hate putting puzzles together, what else can I do?

 I have it on good authority you can trace them for making cookies.
-You know what else you can trace the countries for?
+Do you know what else you can trace the countries for?
 Art projects, reports, and to prove for once and for all if Texas is bigger than Alaska (I know it isn’t, but I have a friendly joke going with a friend from college up in Alaska, poor Alaska is not built to size on those puzzles, but then neither is Hawaii).

-I’ve been loving our geography puzzles, and if you’ve been sitting on the fence for buying a puzzle, then let me assure you, get off the fence and buy some.
-You won’t regret it (this is written to the me of several years ago, who had debated buying them and didn’t until now).
+I’ve been loving our geography puzzles, and if you’ve been sitting on the fence about buying a puzzle, then let me assure you, get off the fence and buy some.
+You won’t regret it (this is written to me of several years ago, who had debated buying them and didn’t until now).

 The geography puzzles we have

 - Africa GeoPuzzle

 - World puzzles (6 puzzles one box), bought after we got to Africa and realized how awesome this is

 - Melissa and Doug wooden United States puzzle (my kids now put it together not on the board for an extra challenge)